 - Mood Support: Creatine has been shown to support mood regulation by balancing neurotransmitters.
 This is vital for women navigating hormonal shifts that can lead to irritability, anxiety, and depression.
 Studies, such as those by Rae et al. (2003), demonstrate how creatine can help stabilize mood, particularly in high-stress situations.

-Benefits of Creatine for Brain Health, Mood, and Sleep
+More Than Muscle: Creatine for Brain Health, Mood, and Better Sleep

 - Mental Fatigue: As women enter midlife, mental fatigue can become more pronounced.
 Creatine is proven to improve mental clarity, focus, and energy.
 A study by McMorris et al. (2007) found that creatine supplementation improved cognitive performance in women under stress.
 It helps maintain high-level cognitive function, which is important for busy women managing multiple responsibilities.